microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-licenses.md

 ## Recent updates and price for additional use

-In October 2021 we [announced](https://devblogs.microsoft.com/microsoft365dev/announcing-general-availability-of-microsoft-graph-export-api-for-microsoft-teams-messages/#license-requirements-for-microsoft-graph-api-for-teams-export-and-dlp) charges for the consumption of these APIs, on July 5th 2022 these prices take effect ([announcement])(https://devblogs.microsoft.com/microsoft365dev/upcoming-billing-changes-for-microsoft-graph-apis-for-teams-messages/).
-If your application(s) are or will be calling any of these APIs, we require to fill up this [form](https://aka.ms/teamsgraph/protectedApis_az) providing the Azure subscription ID under the same tenant as the application that is being registered.
-Once the Azure subscription ID has been provided for the registered application, no further action will be necessary.
-As we itirate throught requests, we will follow up via email to confirm additional details.
+In October 2021 we [comunicated](https://devblogs.microsoft.com/microsoft365dev/announcing-general-availability-of-microsoft-graph-export-api-for-microsoft-teams-messages/#license-requirements-for-microsoft-graph-api-for-teams-export-and-dlp) upcoming charges for the consumption of these APIs, on July 5th 2022 these prices take effect as  [previously announced](https://devblogs.microsoft.com/microsoft365dev/upcoming-billing-changes-for-microsoft-graph-apis-for-teams-messages/).
+If your application(s) are or will be calling any of these APIs, we require you to complete this [request form](https://aka.ms/teamsgraph/protectedApis_az) providing an active Azure subscription.
+Once the [form](https://aka.ms/teamsgraph/protectedApis_az) has been submitted to register an application, you can continue using these APIs.
+We will follow up with next steps to onboard your application to billing.

-In the case an application has received approval to call [protected APIs](https://docs.microsoft.com/graph/teams-protected-apis) is necesssary to provide the related Azure subscription ID using the same [form](https://aka.ms/teamsgraph/protectedApis_az).
-In the future, applications without an Azure subcription ID may experience failures in their APIs calls.
-Microsoft will charge a fee for usage over the seeded capacity.

-Please note that the organization that owns the app registration is responsible for the payment, which for multitenant apps may be different from the organization that runs the app.
+Please note that the organization that owns the app registration is responsible for the payment and the Azure subscription should also be active in the same tenant.
+For multitenant apps may be different from the organization that runs the app.